pathfinder177/crypto_wallet/doc/WALLET_CLIENT.md

 ### Service handlers
-All handlers to get info from the server side
+All handlers to get info from the server side /get_tx_history
+/get_currency_tx_history
+/send
+/delete*

+Any info from wallet server is got on /main page and use mainPageHandler internally E.g. click on getTXhistory returns txHistory(confirmation) and then returns user back to /main page

 ### Clean up the code
 ### Format the code